riya7701/riyasuduko/README.md

-Sudoku Solver
-Solves randomly generated Sudoku puzzles using Backtracking Algorithm.
+A website that solves randomly generated Sudoku puzzles using Backtracking Algorithm.